CCL expands diversity efforts with conference scholarships & D.C. fellowship

 Diversity and Conservative Scholarships

 Applicants can apply for $250 or $500 stipends, depending on their anticipated travel expenses to this summer’s conference.
 The Diversity Scholarship is generously funded by a $5,000 grant from the Joseph Robert Foundation and is open to people of color.
 CCL matched that with an additional $5,000 from our operating budget to create the Conservative Scholarship, which is open to anyone identifying politically right of center.
-Both scholarships are open to people who are new to CCL or who are already volunteers, but they are both limited to applicants within the U.S. Scholarship applications are open now and close April 15, and all recipients will be alerted by April 22.
+Both scholarships are open to people who are new to CCL or who are already volunteers.
+Scholarship applications are open now and close April 15, and all recipients will be alerted by April 22.
 Anyone who receives a scholarship will also have their conference registration fee waived.

 “Since I’ve been involved for the past couple of months, I have seen CCL expand its outreach to diverse communities, and a scholarship is an extension of this support,” said Karina Ramirez, a CCL volunteer who leads the Spanish Language Action Team.
 “I think members of the Spanish language team, as well as other members of color, have a lot to contribute to CCL.
 Getting the necessary training, education, and now financial support says a lot about where CCL wants to go and what it wants to accomplish in the future.”

 Individual CCL chapters have fundraised to send members to conferences before, and CCL has offered discounted or fully waived conference registration fees for some attendees in the past, but this is the first time CCL has been able to offer funds to cover travel and lodging in addition to eliminating the registration fee.